Torrenting Statistics You Should Learn About in 2023

 Do I need antivirus when torrenting?

 Yes.
-It would be better to have good firewall or antivirus system to protect you from viruses, as some torrents may have malware or viruses.
+It would be better to have a good firewall or antivirus system to protect you from viruses, as some torrents may have malware or viruses.
 You have to remember that torrenting is still illegal; it's one-way hackers can get to your system.

 What does torrenting target the most?